Dengineer24/Dengineer24/README.md

 CS @ Binghamton Unviersity
 --------------------------

-I am a sophomore at Binghamton University, and am perusing a software engineering internship for this summer!
+I am a junior at Binghamton University, and am perusing a software engineering internship for this summer!

-*   🖥️  See my portfolio at [My Website](https://dengineer.vercel.app/)

 ### Skills
 <p align="left">